eonist/eonist.github.io/_posts/_temp/life/githuborg/paragraphs/everything_in_one_place.md

 The power of having everything under one roof.
 A workflow I enjoy on github is storing .gif .jpg and even .svg directly in a repo and using urls similar to https://rawgit.com/repo-name/img/master/ and svgs via

+I spend 100% of my business hours on github, call me a native githubber, i manage my career on github as oppose to linkdin.
+I get most of my freelance inqueries and job oppertunities as a result of my visibility on github.
+Frankly github is what puts bread on the table.
+Just like how maintaing a relevant dribbble profile is crusial for a graphic designers and having songs on soundcloud is vital for aspiring musicians.
+Is your work impactful?
+Do you write with the highest standard of the industry?
+Education, work experience and network still count, to a degree, but its probably only a matter of time before unbiased CI quality bots are applied to student exams.
+Imagine students getting a grade seconds after they "commit" their exam.
+Ai bots analysing meaning, grammar, impactfullness and degree of plagarism in nano seconds.